-VICE PRESIDENT PEOPLE AND TALENT
+VICE PRESIDENT, PEOPLE AND TALENT

-Hugo joined Laureate in 2011 as HR Director for Portugal, following a successful career in HR consultancy, focused on a range of training and development initiatives.
+Prior to joining Laureate International Universities in 2011 as HR Director for Portugal, Hugo forged a successful career in HR consultancy, focused on a range of training and development initiatives.
 In 2014 Hugo moved to Madrid, where he led the Student Services Department for Spain and Portugal, before becoming Vice President, Human Resources in 2016.
 In early 2017, Hugo transitioned to the role of Organizational and Talent Development Director for Laureate across Europe, Middle East, Africa and the Asia Pacific.

 VICE PRESIDENT COMMUNICATIONS & PUBLIC AFFAIRS

 Bryce Ives was appointed to the role of Vice President Communications & Public Affairs in February 2019.
-Bryce is a passionate and creative storyteller and courageous community leader, and he joins Laureate with more than 16 years of industry, educational, business and leadership experience.
+A passionate and creative storyteller and courageous community leader, Bryce has more than 16 years of industry, educational, business and leadership experience.
 He has an impeccable reputation as a facilitator and agent of change, with an abiding connection to community and industry engagement.
-Before joining Laureate, Bryce has worked as a consultant, facilitator, creative director, broadcaster, media producer, artistic director, and community development specialist.
-Bryce has a longstanding reputation as an advocate and champion of young Australians, particularly in rural and regional Australia, through his twelve-year involvement as Chief Facilitator of the ABC and Australian Government initiative Heywire, and in his integral role in the start-up phase of SYN Youth Media, Australia’s largest youth media organisation.
+Before joining Torrens University, Bryce has worked as a consultant, facilitator, creative director, broadcaster, media producer, artistic director, and community development specialist.
+He has a longstanding reputation as an advocate and champion of young Australians, particularly in rural and regional Australia, through his twelve-year involvement as Chief Facilitator of the ABC and Australian Government initiative Heywire, and in his integral role in the start-up phase of SYN Youth Media, Australia’s largest youth media organisation.